WQON: Blarney Stone brings format and call sign change

 In July 2012, it was announced that WGRY-FM and sister stations WGRY and WQON were being sold by William Gannon to Sheryl and Jerry Coyne (d/b/a Blarney Stone Broadcasting, Inc.).
 Gannon expressed a desire to get out of the broadcasting business after suffering a stroke in the summer of 2011.
 No change to the station's country format was planned although the Coynes expressed a desire to add more local programming.
 The sale was consummated on October 2, 2012 for consideration of $425,000.

 On January 14, 2013 WGRY-FM and adult contemporary-formatted sister station WQON 101.1 FM swapped call letters, and the new 100.3 WQON changed its format from country to Rock & Roll, branded as Q-100 The Only Place for Rock & Roll.
 Home of Detroit Lions Football, University of Michigan Football/Basketball and Voice of Grayling Viking High School Sports.
 The station is an affiliate of the syndicated Pink Floyd program "Floydian Slip."

 In February 2013, WGRY-AM-FM, became a sports-talk station airing programming from CBS Sports Radio.
-In January 2016, WGRY AM 1230 was spun off to a Catholic broadcaster and the call letters changed WMQU.
+In January 2016, WGRY AM 1230 was spun off to a Catholic broadcaster and the callsign changed WMQU.

 LMA with Northern Radio

 In September 2016, it was announced that the Coyne's would acquire the properties of Northern Radio of Michigan The transaction would have put competitor WKLT under the same ownership as WQON.
 The deal was originally announced as a "sale" however no formal documentation was filed with the FCC.
 Contest rules on the WQON website referenced Blarney Stone having a Local Marketing Agreement (LMA) with Northern.
 The agreement between Northern and Blarney Stone never closed, and the LMA was canceled September 30, 2018.

 Blarney Stone's vision, although never fulfilled, was to simulcast WQON with WKLT.
-This would make a triple-cast with substantial overlapping coverage areas.
-Blarney stone was also to launch a new adult hits format on WFCX and WFDX called The Trail.
+This would make a trimulcast with substantial overlapping coverage areas.
+Blarney Stone was also to launch a new adult hits format on WFCX and WFDX called The Trail.
 Meanwhile, to keep Blarney Stone broadcasting within FCC ownership caps, WSRT was to be sold or donated to Catholic radio operator Baraga Broadcasting.
 None of the aforementioned changes ultimately occurred.